silverstone-git/silverstone-git.github.io/README.md

 ## Attributions

-The beautiful celestial objects used in this project are from [Unsplash](https://unsplash.com/).
-A big thank you to the talented photographers who made their work available.
+The celestial objects used in this project are from [Unsplash](https://unsplash.com/).
 Please see the `src/Attributions.md` file for a complete list of attributions.

----

-*This README was generated with the help of the Gemini CLI.*